 Centralised Lending ServicesOutside of staking, BNB token holders can earn interest on their investments through a centralised lending service such as Crypto.com or Nexo.
 These platforms will pay interest on coins stored in their framework.
 Getting started is again relatively easy.
 Create an account with the desired service provider and deposit the minimum required BNB.
 Before long, you could be earning an impressive annual percentage yield (APY) on your otherwise idle BNB assets.

 DeFi yield farming

 Users can earn BNB rewards by providing liquidity to certain DeFi protocols, such as the PancakeSwap decentralised exchange (DEX).
-A DEX utilizes an automated market maker (algorithm) alongside user-deposited liquidity to provide instant trades between cryptocurrencies.
-To incentivize the provision of liquidity, PancakeSwap offers liquidity providers rewards in the form of additional tokens and a share of transaction fees.A guide to yield farming on PancakeSwap.
+A DEX utilises an automated market maker (algorithm) alongside user-deposited liquidity to provide instant trades between cryptocurrencies.
+To incentivise the provision of liquidity, PancakeSwap offers liquidity providers rewards in the form of additional tokens and a share of transaction fees.A guide to yield farming on PancakeSwap.

 The Binance exchange offers a similar option and provides BNB token holders with the ability to provide liquidity and on their holdings.Back to top

 How much can I earn from Binance Coin staking?The amount of interest users receive on staking Binance Coin depends on a number of factors:

 - The amount of BNB staked by a validator

 - The supply and demand of BNB staked on a network (if there is less supply, the rewards will be raised to incentivise extra staking)